paul-bennett/juggle/src/main/resources/README.md

 $
 ````

-Similarly you can use `-c` to restrict the search to classes that match a
+Similarly, you can use `-c` to restrict the search to classes that match
-particular name.
+a particular name.
 Perhaps you can't remember the package that the
 `URLEncoder` class is in:
 ````
 $ juggle -c URLEncoder